Native-Planet/perigee/readme.md

 ## `perigee`

-An HTTP endpoint turns master tickets into breaches (now with CLI mode!)
+An HTTP server and CLI tool for performing Azimuth PKI operations for Urbit IDs

 Set the `ROLLER_URL` env var for custom roller.